 Improving Kindergarten Transitions for Tribal Children

-This CoP is available to TO Head Start teachers and staff and TOCC students living or working in the Tohono O’odham Nation.
+This CoP is available to Head Start teachers and staff and TOCC students living or working in the Tohono O’odham Nation.

 The Tohono O’odham Community of Practice goals are:

 1. Facilitate Tohono O’odham children’s transition into kindergarten

 2. Support Tohono O’odham children with diverse abilities and assist kindergarten transitions for children with an IEP

 3. Enhance professional development and practices among early childhood professionals on the Tohono O’odham Nation

 4. Encourage and facilitate progress toward college for early childhood professionals on the Tohono O’odham Nation